jasonkresch/protect/README.md

 ## Team

-***PROTECT*** was designed and implementated by a team that includes experts from the fields of threshold cryptography and Byzantin fault tolerant systems.
+***PROTECT*** was designed and implementated by a team that includes experts from the fields of threshold cryptography and Byzantine fault tolerant systems.
 The team members include:

 * Christian Cachin - Professor of Computer Science, University of Bern
 * Hugo Krawczyk - IBM Fellow, Distinguished Research Staff Member, IBM Research